t-kuha/ultra96/simple/README.md

 ### Tips

 - Console setting must be changed from default (ps_uart_0) to ps_uart_1.
-Use petalinux-config command.
+To do that, use petalinux-config command.

+- To use USB ports, ULPI option in Linux Kernel config must be enabled.